 Respected experts will discuss timely issues during general sessions.

 - Learn from special education law experts from around the country

 - Build professional relationships and network with colleagues

 - Stay current on recent legal decisions and interpretations of special education law and litigation

 - Expand your knowledge on emerging legal issues and trends

 CLE and Clock Hours

 CLE: Institute organizers apply for Continuing Legal Education credit from the Washington State Bar Association (WSBA) and the Oregon State Bar Association (OSBA).
-The WSBA approved the 2013 PNW Institute on Special Education and the Law for 11 credits for attending the Institute and 2 credits for each Mini-Course including the Ethics Seminar.
-The OSBA approved the 2013 Institute on Special Education and the Law for 11.75 credits for attending the Institute and 2 credits for each Mini-Course including the Ethics Seminar.
+The WSBA approved the 2014 PNW Institute on Special Education and the Law for 10 credits for attending the Institute and 2 credits for each Mini-Course including the Ethics Seminar.
+The same is true for the OSBA.
 For all other states, you may apply as an individual for CLE credit .
 The number of CLE credits awarded varies from state to state.